 File server guidelines:

-Set the DPS service to Automatic only if you are using file servers to provide 220-701 test cost services.
+Set the DPS service to Automatic only if you are using file servers to provide services.

 Set the File Replication Service (NTFRS) to Automatic only if you are using file servers to provide this service.